Assier: Prehistory

 Four other dolmens and a menhir were also present north-west of the village in the hamlet of Mons at a place called Le champ de Belair.
-At least two of these dolmens are still visible today.
+At least two of these dolmens are still visible.
 The menhir was removed in the past but was returned flat near its original location by the landowner.

 Middle Ages

 The Fortified Town

 In the Middle Ages Assier had the appearance of a fortified camp: a village surrounded by a defensive wall.
 Of the first feudal castle only the Tour de Sal (Sal Tower) remains.
 Outside the walls there were extended suburbs called barry: barry de Mons, barry des Sal, barry de las botas, barry des leygue, and barry del Torria.
 Assier had the Abbot of Figeac as their Lord and it was attached to the Order of St. John of Jerusalem though some hamlets such as Vialan depended on the Hospital of Issendolus.

 From the 13th century the Assier community had the right to elect consuls.
 Every year on the first Sunday of September, all heads of household paid tax to one or more elected consuls.